Ccamm/ccamm.github.io/markdown_entries/blog/knex_sqli/content.md

 Now all SQL queries will be logged at `/var/log/mysql/all.log`.

-## How SQLi Using a Different Column Works
+### How SQLi Using a Different Column Works

-Let's rerun the `{"to":{"message":"This is the flag!"}}` exploit and see that Knex.js builds the following query that is sent to the MySQL server.
+Let's rerun the `{"to":{"message":"This is the flag!"}}` exploit and see the following query that is sent to the MySQL server.

 ```sql
 select * from `crushes` where `to` = `message` = 'This is the flag!' limit 50